bubochka14/ChatUp/README.md

 # ChatUp
- ChatUp is a  messager available for Linux, Windows and Mac.
+ ChatUp is a desktop messager available for Linux, Windows and Mac.
 In ChatUp you can:
 * Сreate groups and add users to them
 * Send text messages to group chats
 * Make group video/audio calls<br>

-Websockets are used to communicate with the server, and media traffic is transmitted using the [libdatachannel](https://github.com/paullouisageneau/libdatachannel) WebRTC library.
+Websockets are used to communicate with the [server](https://github.com/bubochka14/ChatUp_server), and media traffic is transmitted using the [libdatachannel](https://github.com/paullouisageneau/libdatachannel) WebRTC library.
 Encoding/decoding is performed via [FFmpeg](https://github.com/FFmpeg/FFmpeg).

 ## Dependencies